Jacksonville Child Support Lawyers

-When you schedule an appointment with us, our experienced Jacksonville child support lawyers can take a close look at your situation.
+When you schedule an appointment with us, our experienced Jacksonville child support lawyer can take a close look at your situation.
 This will help determine how we might best make a case to the court that there has been a substantial change in the circumstances (whenever possible).

 Courts are similarly reluctant to revisit alimony arrangements unless there has been a truly substantial change in circumstances.
 Even then, if the substantial change is a voluntary one, or if it was foreseeable when the original alimony plans were put in place, or if the change is of a temporary nature, the court might be less likely to agree to a modification.

 For example, if a paying spouse voluntarily or intentionally takes a lower-paying job, the court might be hesitant to reduce his or her alimony obligation.
 (On the other hand, if the spouse takes the new job out of necessity — because of layoffs or reduced benefits – the court might agree to modify alimony accordingly.)

 Typically, the court prefers to modify alimony only when there has been a substantial, permanent, and unexpected change in circumstances.
 Examples include:

 - A decline in the paying spouse’s health condition (or some other significant ability to meet his or her payment obligations)